daisy-model/geodaisy/README.md

 The Vite dev server will automatically proxy API requests starting with `/api/` to your backend server, thanks to the configuration in `vite.config.js`.

-## Building for Production
+## Production

+Instructions for building, running, and deploying the application in a production environment.

+### Building the Application

-To create an optimized build of the frontend application:
+To create an optimized build of the frontend application for production:

 ```bash
 npm run build